neil314159/portfolio-project-1/README.md

 ### Validation Testing
 * HTML: All pages in the site were tested using the [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fneil314159.github.io%2Fportfolio-project-1%2Findex.html).
-On the newsletter signup page I received a warning about a stray <div> tag which was then fixed.
-All other pages were passed showed no problems.
+On the newsletter signup page I received a warning about a stray div tag which was then fixed.
+All other pages were passed showing no problems.
 * CSS: The CSS file was tested using the [W3C Jigsaw](jigsaw.w3.org) validator.
 This showed an extra hash mark in one of the number codes, which was then removed.
 * Accessibility: the site was examined using the Google Lighthouse suite in Chrome and the [Wave](https://wave.webaim.org/report#/https://neil314159.github.io/portfolio-project-1/index.html) accessibilty checker.
 This showed up one issue, which was the light text on an orange background for some buttons had a poor contrast ratio.
 The text was made darker and the issue was resolved.